-Macaques are amongst the most commonly kept primate species in most Asian countries.
-Despite being illegal in many Asian countries, the practice is sometimes overlooked.
-Rescue centres are overburdened with macaques and full beyond capacity, and may lack the resources and expertise to properly care for them.
-This means they may turn away confiscated macaques, making enforcement difficult.
-Rescue centres or the authorities sometimes choose to release ex-pet macaques inappropriately, putting the local environment and the welfare of the released individuals and local wildlife at risk, and possibly exacerbating human-macaque conflict in the area.
+Macaques are probably the most commonly kept pet primates in Asia.
+Despite being illegal in many countries throughout the region, the practice is common and often tolerated.
+Rescue centres are overburdened with macaques and full beyond capacity, and in addition may lack the resources and expertise to properly care for the animals in their charge.
+This means they may turn away confiscated macaques, making enforcement, where laws exist, difficult.
+Rescue centers and the authorities sometimes choose to release ex-pet macaques inappropriately, putting the local environment and the welfare of the released individuals and local wildlife at risk, and causing or worsening any negative interactions between local people and macaques.

 Macaques, like all non-human primates, suffer intensely when kept as pets.
 Maternal deprivation, inappropriate foods, and unsuitable social and physical environments result in lasting psychological and physiological damage.
 Most pet primates in Asian countries are wild-caught, whether intentionally (for the pet trade or as byproducts of the wild meat trade) or unintentionally (e.g. caught in a snare set to trap a different animal species).

 The keeping of pet macaques is not only a welfare problem for the monkeys, but it also presents a real danger to the humans involved.
 Whether raised in the wild or in captivity, monkeys are wild animals.
 As they approach adulthood, they are increasingly likely to bite, scratch or attack if kept in close quarters in constant contact with humans.
 As infants, they may be pliable and easy to handle but as they mature, the behaviour of pet monkeys is predictably unpredictable - presenting a particular danger to children or other pets with whom they come into contact.